 At first glance, Odiyan may look like a traditional monastery, but rather than devoting the majority of our time to study and meditation, our daily practice is work.

 We seek volunteers who are willing to apply energy, mindfulness, and discipline to their work, no matter the task.
 We expect a positive attitude, an openness to a perspective and lifestyle of work as spiritual practice, and an understanding that work will be central to your life here.

 Over time, most volunteers settle into one or two work areas that they connect with; others continue to divide their time among many projects.
-Sometimes only a few projects are underway at any given time; you may find yourself polishing statues for many weeks at a time, or planting trees for days in a row.

 We ask for a lot of effort and mindfulness from volunteers.
 Volunteers who succeed here are able to take initiative, be reliable and responsible, follow directions, and display attentiveness and engagement with work, both by themselves and as part of a team.
 Come eager to learn and work, to stretch yourself, face challenges, and grow as a human being.
 In exchange we offer a truly unique experience and an opportunity not only to learn skills and offer your energy to a project, but to learn about yourself, to study your mind more closely, and to connect to other spiritually minded people in an active, engaged environment.